As I tell people that I have been investing most of my time in the Rust programming language in the last year, people ask me: Why?

 Rust technically is closer to C/C++, but community-wise closer to Python/JavaScript/etc.

 Neither C not C++ have a lot of community: Very few Meetups and conferences.
-On the other hand rust has some [100 user groups]
+On the other hand Rust has more that 100 user groups with almost 80,000 members world wide.
+It is still much smaller than Python, but it is growing rapidly.